niccdias/markdown-cv/index.md

 "Americans Misperceive the Diversity, Not the Extremity, of Partisans' Attitudes."
 Midwestern Political Science Association Conference.

-`2022` "Is it Really that Easy?
+`2022` "Is it Really That Easy?
 Reconsidering 'Easy' and 'Hard' Issues in American Politics."
 American Political Science Association Conference.

 "Speech Norms in Contemporary America: The Realities and Misperceptions of 'Cancel Culture'."
 Aarhus ’22 Conference on Online Hostility and Bystanders.